stelzner/obsurf/README.md

 ```

 ### Datasets
-To download the datasets, check [https://stelzner.github.io/obsurf/].
+To download the datasets, check the [project page](https://stelzner.github.io/obsurf/).
 The unpacked data should
 be placed (or symlinked) in the `./data/` directory.

 ### Run